celestiaorg/docs/docs/developers/gm-query.md

 calls are also responsible for exposing an HTTP API.

 The `Keeper` is required for each Cosmos SDK module and is an abstraction for modifying the state of the blockchain.
-Keeper functions allow you to query or write to the state.
+Keeper functions allow us to query or write to the state.

 ## ✋ Create your first query